mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 increase the chances of a search finding them.
 Yanking a lanyard releases a tethered balloon reflector.
 This is somewhat similar to a rescue bubble but filled at very low pressure.
-It inflates into a three-metre-diameter radar reflector which is tethered to the user’s belt.
+It inflates into a three-meter-diameter radar reflector which is tethered to the user’s belt.
 It vastly increases the user’s radar cross-section and makes a search more likely to find them.
 The kit